shelleyolivia/learn-tutorials/solana/How-to-build-unique-generative-NFTs-on-Solana.md

 ![Checking NFT in wallet gif.gif](https://raw.githubusercontent.com/figment-networks/learn-tutorials/master/assets/checking_nft_in_phantom_wallet.gif?raw=true)

 You can deploy this project to your favorite hosting service like Firebase, Vercel or any other provider.
-I deployed it to Firebase and you can check it out [here](https://circleanglenfts.web.app/) and mint your own nft if there are left any😉.
+I deployed it to Firebase and you can check it out [here](https://circleanglenfts.web.app/) and mint your own NFT if there are any left 😉.

 # Launching to Mainnet-beta

 You successfully launched your collection on devnet and now you are ready to deploy to mainnet-beta.
 There isn't any significant difference between deploying to devnet and mainnet-beta. you need to switch back to mainnet-beta by running `solana config set --url mainnet-beta`. this time we need to top our wallet up with real SOL.
 You can easily purchase some from an exchange like [FTX](https://ftx.com/).